dotnet/docs-maui/docs/xaml/runtime-load.md

 > [!NOTE]
 > The `LoadFromXaml` extension methods allow a generic type argument to be specified.
 However, it's rarely necessary to specify the type argument, as it will be inferred from the type of the instance it's operating on.

-The `LoadFromXaml` method can be used to inflate any XAML, with the following example inflating a `ContentPage` and then navigating to it:
+The `LoadFromXaml` method can be used to inflate any XAML, with the following example inflating a <xref:Microsoft.Maui.Controls.ContentPage> and then navigating to it:

 ```csharp
 // See the sample for the full XAML string